datananda/Managing-Packages-in-Conda-Virtual-Environments/README.md

 This workflow also assumes that you have installed `pip` to the virtual environment you are working with.
 If this is not the case, follow the instructions below to first install `pip` (using the `conda install` option in step 2).

-1. Activate the virtual environment you are working in:\
+1. Activate the virtual environment you are working in:

+   For Mac terminal or Git Bash:\
    `source activate <virtual_environment_name>`

+   For Anaconda Prompt:\
+   `activate <virtual_environment_name>`

 2. Install the package using conda if possible:\
    `conda install <package_name>`